pyinstaller/pyinstaller/doc/source/Manual.rst

 If your program depends on access to certain data files, you can tell |PyInstaller| to include them in the bundle as well.
 You do this by modifying the spec file, an advanced topic that is covered under `Using Spec Files`_.
+(LINK TARGET TO CHANGE).

-In order to locate these files, your program needs to be able to learn its path at run time in a way that works regardless of whether or not it is running from a bundle.
+In order to locate included files at run time, your program needs to be able to learn its path at run time in a way that works regardless of whether or not it is running from a bundle.
 This is covered under `Accessing Data Files`_.